 - In some instances, design of the membership form does not automatically ensure data is protected.
 The following ensures this:

-a.
+i.
 Kept securely

 Information collected is submitted to a database, which is securely protected and access is limited.
 Access to any information kept on the database will be only available to a number of appropriate committee members.

-b.
+ii.
 Not transferred to other countries outside the European Economic Area

 Data will not be transferred outside of the EEA.

 Membership forms MUST contain a Data Protection Statement that can be obtained from the LPUK Committee, in electronic and paper format.
-These statementswill be shown to any member whilst obtaining data.
+These statements will be shown to any member whilst obtaining data.
 LPUK’s Data Protection Statement contains contact details for the Data Controller i.e. appropriate member of the LPUK Committee.

 A brief Data Protection Statement can be found on the website www.littlepeopleuk.org along with the more detailed Data Protection Statement which can be downloaded.
 This statement should be made available when any details from members are collected.

+h.
 Vulnerable adults and children

 For any vulnerable* adult, or person under the age of 18, the membership form and Data Protection Statement, should be drawn to the attention of the parent or carer.

 *Vulnerable adult definition – all adults aged 18 or over who are or may be in need of community services by reason of mental or other disability, age or illness and who are, or may be unable to take care of themselves, or unable to protect themselves against significant harm or exploitation (No secrets document, 2000)